wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/modern-management-education/includes/introduction.md

 Until recently, managing your organization's devices meant lots of hands-on, manual, and time-consuming tasks, using a mix of on-premises tools.
-With Microsoft 365 you have access to a new type of device management, referred to as *modern management*, that uses cloud-based services to simplify deployment and management, improve security, and improve the experience for your end users.
+With Microsoft 365 you have access to a new type of device management, referred to as *cloud management*, that uses cloud-based services to simplify deployment and management, improve security, and improve the experience for your end users.

 Imagine that you're an IT administrator for a K-12 school district.
 Your responsibilities include deploying and managing Microsoft 365.
-You've been asked to move the Windows devices that you're currently managing using standard, on-premises device management tools, to Microsoft 365's modern management solution.
+You've been asked to move the Windows devices that you're currently managing using standard, on-premises device management tools, to Microsoft 365's cloud management solution.

 After completing this module, you’ll be able to: